benaston/GitCheatSheet/promises.md

-Further to my [previous post](https://confluence.hk.hsbc/display/UUI/2017/04/10/Promises+in+JavaScript) about how to use promises I thought I'd write something about how they actually *work*.
+Further to my [previous post](https://confluence.hk.hsbc/display/UUI/2017/04/10/Promises+in+JavaScript) about how to use promises I thought I'd write something about how they actually work.

-Because they are kind of magical.
+##Promises are magical

 Promises are the application of [monad-like or functor-like](https://www.quora.com/What-are-monads-in-functional-programming-and-why-are-they-useful) functional principles to the problem of code organisation.

-Promises show how with the right factoring, and with the right primitive concepts, complex behavior can be dramatically simplified.
+Promises show how with the right factoring and with the right primitive concepts, complex behavior can be dramatically simplified.

 The key features of the promise construct are:

  - wrapping of a deferred a value
- - controlled, well defined state transition control
+ - well defined state transition control
  - composability and interoperability with other promises
  - code flattening
  - straightforward error propagation

+##Behind the curtain...

+Now to remove the magic!

 To implement a promise you need:

-##1.
+###1.
 A state machine

-In order to achieve interoperability between promise libraries a promise implementation standard has emerged called [Promises/A+](https://promisesaplus.com/).
+In order to achieve interoperability between promise libraries an implementation standard has emerged called [Promises/A+](https://promisesaplus.com/).

-Promises/A+ defines the valid set of transitions for a promise.
+Promises/A+ defines the API, certain parts of promise logic and the valid set of transitions.

 They are:

  - pending => fulfilled (with a value)
  - pending => rejected (with a reason)

 A state machine is included at the end of this post.

-##2.
+###2.
 A way of scheduling a Job on the Job priority queue.

 The following function wraps a function so that it is run asynchronously.
 Here we use `setTimeout` (macrotask) for the asynchronocity.

-In real life, the WHATWG has mandated that Promises are actually serviced as microtasks, which gives native promises on the Web a different priority of execution.

 ```
 function async(cb) {